Omio

-Omio (legally: GoEuro Travel GmbH), formerly known as GoEuro, is a German online travel comparison and booking website based in Berlin, Germany.
-It was founded in 2013 as GoEuro by Naren Shaam.
+Omio is a German online travel agency and multimodal travel booking platform headquartered in Berlin.
+Founded by Naren Shaam and launched as GoEuro, it enables users to search, compare and book rail, bus and coach, air and ferry travel.

+The company adopted the Omio name in 2019 as part of an expansion beyond its original European market.
+Later that year, Omio acquired the multimodal journey-planning service Rome2Rio, which continues to operate as a separate brand.
+Omio also operates a B2B distribution business that provides transport inventory to third-party platforms.

 History

 Indian-born entrepreneur Naren Shaam, a 2012 Harvard Business School MBA graduate, founded the company in 2013 under the name GoEuro.
 Initially focused on German and British rail and bus data, the platform rapidly expanded to cover 500 operators in 36 European countries by 2018.

 In 2019, the website rebranded itself as Omio and acquired the Australian travel website Rome2rio.

 In January 2020, Omio expanded to Canada and the United States.

 COVID-19 contraction and recovery (2020–2022)

 The COVID-19 pandemic cut Omio’s revenues by 98 percent in March 2020, leading to large-scale furloughs and a switch to “keep-the-lights-on” operations.

 Recent developments

 In 2024, Omio partnered with Companjon to offer Omio Flex, allowing users to cancel journey tickets up to two hours before departure time.